|Request Registration Info.

-Students must arrive the afternoon prior to the official workshop start date — students must arrive on August 17th for the start of the workshop.
-We’ll start with a leisurely dinner and introductions.
-The workshop will end the morning after the official posted date, with the departure of students and a farewell breakfast on August 28th.
+Students must arrive the afternoon prior to the official workshop start date.
+For example, students must arrive on June 17th for the June 18-21 workshop.
+We will start with a leisurely dinner and introductions.
+The workshop will end the morning after the official posted date, with the departure of students on June 22nd.
 Please factor this in to your travel plans!

 Travel directions will be provided once students complete their registration.